dddappp/sui-crowdfunding-example/README.md

-# A Sui Crowdfunding Example
+# Sui Crowdfunding Example

+This is a Sui Move sample project for teaching purposes.
+The client is a Web3 developer education institution.

 ## Prerequisites